kr4g/Klotho/README.md

 AlloPy works as both a Python scripting toolkit and 'on-the-fly' via a Python interpreter.

-If you want to use AlloPy with AlloLib Playground, first install AlloLib Playground [here](https://github.com/AlloSphere-Research-Group/allolib_playground).

 1. **Clone the Repository**:

-   First, clone the AlloPy repository (into the `allolib_playground/` directory of your system if you want to work with AlloLib/Gamma) by running the following command in your terminal or command prompt:
+   First, clone the AlloPy repository by running the following command in your terminal or command prompt:

    ```
    git clone https://github.com/kr4g/AlloPy.git